noimal/s7_client/README.md

 ## Overview
 s7_client is a simple and fast .Net library which communicates with Siemens S7 devices using Siemens S7 Protocol.

-s7_client reads and writes data to the specified data block.
-The data block's protection settings must allow full access and the optimized acces option must be disabled.

 s7client is the synchronous version of [async_s7_client](https://github.com/ermanimer/async_s7_client) and it is designed to be used with Timers and BackgroundWorkers.

+## PLC Settings For Data Access
+* S7 300/400 : Default settings allow full access for these cpus.
+* S7 1200/1500 : Only global data blocks can be accessed.
+The optimized block access option must be turned off.
+The access level must be full and connection mechanism must allow GET/PUT.

 ## Supported Data Types
 | Data Type | Description |